thomasameisel/Locale/README.md

 # Locale
 ### Finds your perfect neighborhood.

-Uses the [Chicago Tribune crime data API](https://github.com/newsapps/chicagocrime), along with Foursquare and Zillow.
+Uses the [Chicago Tribune crime data API](https://github.com/newsapps/chicagocrime), along with Trulia and Google Places.

 Users answer a series of fun questions, similar to a Buzzfeed quiz.
 Based on their responses, the application determines their preferences for several metrics, including crime, nightlife, price, and more.
-It then ranks the 77 community areas of Chicago by how well they fit the user's preferences and displays them on a map of the city, with information about each.
+It then ranks the communities of select large cities by how well they fit the user's preferences and displays them on a map of the city, with information about each.

 ## Docker
 Run `docker build -t locale .` whenever there is a code change.
 To start the application, run `docker run --rm -p 8080:8080 locale`.
 To run tests, run `docker run --rm locale npm test`.